He just won the “European championships” of nature photography in Germany. Not bad for a professor who picked up the camera mostly for fun.

 Actually, Rikardsen isn’t working as a photographer full time, but is a professor in arctic biology.
 But when he was documenting field work back in 2009, his childhood passion for photography was re-ignited.

-Instead of traveling the world to scout for the perfect scene, he finds them in his local environment.
+Instead of travelling the world to scout for the perfect scene, he finds them in his local environment.
 He’ll often use nontraditional methods to capture his images, such as the time when he mounted a camera to a cod to get a picture just as it is caught by a golden eagle.

 Sometimes, it involves a certain degree of risk.